Blog • Data • March 20, 2026

 What we measured

-We pulled 90 days of Mixpanel data across 215 dealers with SRP buttons enabled and 71 without.
-For each group, we measured conversion rates on seven action types: check availability, pre-qualification, trade-in, deal builder, phone calls, test drive, and general contact form submissions.
+We looked at dealership performance over a multi-month period and compared outcomes between sites with SRP buttons enabled vs. not enabled.
+We focused on conversion rates across common actions like check availability, pre-qualification, trade-in, deal builder, phone calls, test drive, and general contact form submissions.

 The overall picture